-Cognitive behavioral therapy (CBT)is a form of psychotherapy that treats problems and improves quality of life by modifying behaviors, emotions, and thoughts.
+Cognitive behavioral therapy (CBT) is a form of psychotherapy that treats problems and improves quality of life by modifying emotions, behaviors, and thoughts.
 CBT focuses on solutions, encouraging individuals to challenge distorted thoughts (“cognitive therapy”) and change problematic patterns of behavior (“behavioral therapy”).

-Currently, exposure and ritual/response prevention (EX/RP) is the most effective type of CBT treatment for obsessive-compulsive disorder (OCD).
+Currently, exposure and ritual/response prevention (EX/RP) is the most effective type of CBT treatment for OCD.
 In fact, EX/RP is the most effective treatment period — even more effective than medication — which is why we use it at the Behavioral Wellness Clinic.
 Exposure is the cornerstone of EX/RP treatment and has been scientifically shown to reduce obsessions and related distress in multiple research studies and randomized clinical trials.
 This technique involves gradual, repeated, and prolonged confrontation with situations that cause anxiety until the anxiety fades away.

 The ritual or response prevention component involves learning how to stop compulsions or rituals.
 This is important because people with OCD often think that the compulsions prevent the occurrence of a feared outcome.
 Only by stopping the compulsions do clients learn that rituals do not protect them from their obsessional concerns.